regtracks/regtracks/spec.md

 #### 3.1.2.2

-Single characters need not be enclosed in brackets in a set, but any string literals must be within brackets, e.g. `any h,p,(mouse),9`
+Single characters may be enclosed within brackets in a set, but any string literals must be within brackets, e.g. `any h,(p),(mouse),9` is valid.

 #### 3.1.2.2.1

-The control characters `\n` (newline), `\t` (tab) and `\r` (carriage return) are also accepted as 'characters', and need not be enclosed in brackets.
+The control characters `\n` (newline), `\t` (tab) and `\r` (carriage return) are also accepted as 'characters', and follow the rule 3.1.2.2.

-#### 3.1.2.3
+#### 3.1.2.2.2

-Unicode characters can be specified with `\uxxxx`, where all of the `x` characters are replaced by the hexadecimal unicode character code.
-This need not be enclosed in brackets.
+Unicode characters are specified with `\uxxxx`, where all of the `x` characters are replaced by the hexadecimal unicode character code.
+Characters specified in this way follow 3.1.2.2 as well.

 #### 3.1.2.3

-A range of characters can be specified using the keyword `to`, seperated by spaces either side from two characters, e.g. `any a to z,0 to 9`.
+A range of characters must be specified using the keyword `to`, seperated by spaces either side from two characters, e.g. `any a to z, 0 to 9`.

 #### 3.1.2.4

-If a non-bracketed alphanumeric string (allowing underscores) is an element in the set of values, then the symbol with the given name will be looked up.
-If the symbol refers to a character set, it will be included in the set of values.
-An error will occur if no such symbol exists or if it refers to a pattern instead of a character set.
+If a non-bracketed alphanumeric string (allowing underscores) is an element in the set of values, then the symbol with the given name must be looked up.
+If the symbol refers to a character set, it must be included in the set of values.
+An error must occur if no such symbol exists or if it refers to a pattern instead of a character set.

 Some special sets are built-in, and are given in appendix A.